Southport Australian Football Club: QAFL (1983–1999)

-New Millennium and Dominance (2000–2010)
+New Millennium and dominance (2000–2010)

 The Sharks would enter the 2000 season as the raging favourites to take out a fourth consecutive premiership.
 Soon to be number 1 AFL draft pick Nick Riewoldt would play a huge role in their Grand Final victory over the Northern Eagles.
 Riewoldt would be kept virtually touchless in the first half when matching up against future Brisbane Lions player Jamie Charman.
 Riewoldt was moved to ruck and would go on to kick two goals in the Sharks Grand Final victory.
 The four consecutive premierships would be Southport's last taste of success for five years as the club entered a rebuilding phase.
 Former AFL player Paul Dimattina pulled on the Sharks guernsey in 2005 and would lead the team to their first premiership in five years.
-The Sharks would continue their success with another three Grand Finals between 2006-2008 in which the Sharks would come away with two more premierships.
+The Sharks would continue their success with another three Grand Finals between 2006 and 2008 in which the Sharks would come away with two more premierships.
 In November 2010 it was announced the Sharks would be joining the newly formed North East Australian Football League which included four AFL reserves sides and local teams spread throughout Canberra, New South Wales, Northern Territory and Queensland.

-North East Australian Football League (2011–2020)
+NEAFL (2011–2020)

 The Sharks put together a 9–9 win–loss record in the 2011 NEAFL season but missed the finals series by percentage, their first non-finals season ever.
 The Sharks finished the 2012 NEAFL season with a 14–4 win–loss record and were placed third on the ladder.
 In the qualifying final, the Sharks fell to the Brisbane Lions reserves team but recorded their first NEAFL finals victory over Redland the following week.
 The Sharks faced the Northern Territory Thunder in the preliminary finals but lost by 37 points.

 The club won its first and only NEAFL premiership in controversial circumstances in 2018, defeating Sydney reserves in the Grand Final.
 Southport dominated the game, and led 12.4 (76) to 2.4 (16) at three-quarter time, but then accidentally sent nineteen men onto the field to start the final quarter.
 Sydney called for a head count after twenty seconds and the extra man was discovered, which would traditionally have resulted in Southport's score being re-set to zero for the final quarter; however, officials determined that since the breach had an immaterial effect on the game, Southport would retain its score and the only penalty would be a free kick and fifty metre penalty, resulting in one Sydney goal.
 Southport went on to win 14.6 (90) to 5.5.
 (35).